 The good news is that some manufactured home insurance programs provide compensation for alternative living arrangements.
 Also referred to as “loss of use” coverage, ALE coverage typically covers the costs of temporary living arrangements, including short-term rentals, hotel stays, storage for household items, increased food expenses, moving and transportation costs, and any other extra expenses that a tenant may incur because he or she needs to move out of his or her home temporarily due to damage resulting from a covered peril listed in the policy.

 How long an insurance company will cover the costs of temporary living arrangements usually depends on the amount of coverage.
 In general, insurance companies continue to pay out additional living expenses until manufactured homes become habitable again or the coverage limits are reached.

 It Promotes a Good Relationship with Tenants

 Though it might not seem important, building a good relationship with your residents is a valuable component of successful community management.

 Given that manufactured homeowners insurance can prevent arguments over liability issues between community operators and tenants, it can help manufactured home communities maintain a positive relationship with their residents, even when a major loss occurs.

 The thought that you won’t have to deal with your residents’ loss should a disaster strike can be very comforting.
 What’s more, requiring your residents to keep their manufactured homeowners insurance policies current is the best way to avoid legal liability being placed on the community.
 For continued peace of mind, make sure that all of your residents renew their insurance policies before they expire.

-To learn more about the insurance coverage options available for manufactured homes and manufactured home communities, please visit our website, call our insurance experts at 401-524-7641 or drop us a line at firstname.lastname@example.org.
+To learn more about the insurance coverage options available for manufactured homes and manufactured home communities, please call our insurance experts at 401-524-7641, or drop us a line at firstname.lastname@example.org.